27 Best Things To Do In Montevideo

 By plane

-Montevideo is connected to other cities in South America and to North America and Europe (mostly Spain) by plane.
-Montevideo International Airport is at about 25 km from the city.
-To get to the city you can opt to get a bus, a private transfer or a taxi.
-The bus is the most convenient way – you can opt on any bus that says Montevideo; the bus stop is right outside the terminal.
+Montevideo is connected by plane to other cities in South America and to North America and Europe (mostly Spain).
+Montevideo International Airport is about 25 km from the city.
+To get to the city, you can take a bus, a private transfer, or a taxi.
+The bus is the most convenient way—you can take any bus that says Montevideo; the bus stop is right outside the terminal.

 By ferry